 Whereas a UI kit is generally a collection of custom elements.
 And you can use those elements to deliver rapid prototypes and mockups for website designs.

 Should you use a CDN?
 While it's possible to implement the following resources with a stylesheet CDN, it is not recommended.
 By installing through npm or other package managers, you can individually select which components you need.
 And, in turn, avoid loading the entire stylesheet.
 Do you have to write the component code yourself?
 So, this depends on the kit itself.
 Some of the solutions mentioned in this article do not provide pre-built code.
 In other words, you get the HTML structure but not the function.
 It's only a few of the libraries, but I thought I'd make this absolutely clear so as not to cause confusion.

 My library / kit is not on this list

 I generally try to do as thorough research as possible.
-If a library or a UI kit is missing from this list, contact me.
+Contact me if a library or UI kit is missing from this list.
 I’m happy to take a look and then include it here.
 My primary goal is that all the resources are available for free.
-That’s the only criteria.
+That’s the only criterion.